 An animal raised in captivity is most often born in a zoo.
 Notice the following:

-- It's often impossible to return an animal raised in captivity to
+- It's often impossible to return an animal raised in captivity to the wild.

 - The pandas were raised in captivity.